-- 1. An introductory module encompassing major biomedical science themes and sections on principles of health promotion as well as evidence-based medicine skill development. - 2.
-A longitudinal case-based learning module. - 3.
-Clinical systems-based modules.
+- 1. An introductory module encompassing key biomedical science concepts, principles of health promotion, and evidence-based medicine skill development.
+(Introduction to Foundations of Medicine Module) - 2.
+A longitudinal Case-Based Learning Module. - 3.
+Clinical systems-based modules (Hematology/Oncology and Endocrine/Metabolism).

-Through these curricular components students will begin to learn to apply knowledge and skills towards the care of people with common and/or urgent medical conditions.
+Through these curricular components, students will begin to learn to apply knowledge and skills towards the care of people with common and/or urgent medical conditions.